GrumpyMonk26/loan-calculator/README.md

 #### Project description

-##### Our objective is to develop a loan calculator that determines monthly payments for a given loan amount, interest rate, and payment term.
-The calculator features three input fields: loan amount, interest rate, and payment term.
-By entering these values, we can determine the monthly payment required to pay off the loan in the specified time.
-Changes to any of the input values automatically update the monthly payment amount.
-We will use HTML to create the input fields, CSS to style the project, and JavaScript to calculate the monthly payment based on the provided input.
+##### Our goal is to create a loan calculator that accurately calculates the monthly payments for a given loan amount, interest rate, and payment term.
+The calculator will consist of three input fields: loan amount, interest rate, and payment term.
+By entering these values, users will be able to determine the monthly payment required to fully repay the loan within the specified time frame.
+Any changes made to the input values will automatically update the monthly payment amount.
+To implement this, we will utilize HTML to create the input fields, CSS to enhance the visual appearance of the project, and JavaScript to perform the necessary calculations based on the provided input.

 ###### Live Demo - https://gm-loan-calculator.netlify.app/